Create and Manage Services

-Set up recurring maintenance plans, generate future visits, and manage agreement status from the service agreements workspace.
+Set up recurring scheduled services, generate future visits, and manage service status from the Services workspace.

-Set up recurring maintenance plans, generate future visits, and manage agreement status from the service agreements workspace.
+Set up recurring scheduled services, generate future visits, and manage service status from the Services workspace.

-Service agreements let you define recurring maintenance work for a property and contact.
-JobsiteOn stores the agreement terms, generates a rolling set of future visits, and links each generated visit to the operational job and schedule event used by your team.
+Services let you define recurring maintenance work for a property and contact.
+JobsiteOn stores the service terms, generates a rolling set of future service visits, and links each generated visit to the operational job and schedule event used by your team.

-Use service agreements for planned maintenance such as quarterly inspections, monthly cleaning, recurring safety checks, and other repeat service commitments.
+Use Services for planned maintenance such as quarterly inspections, monthly cleaning, recurring safety checks, and other repeat service commitments.

-The KPI cards show total agreements, active agreements, paused agreements, and active agreement value.
+The KPI cards show total services, active services, paused services, and recurring value.

-If the agreement is active, JobsiteOn begins maintaining the rolling future-visit schedule for that agreement.
+If the service is active, JobsiteOn begins maintaining the rolling future-visit schedule for that service.

 Use weekdays for weekly-style schedules.
 For monthly-style schedules, choose either a day of the month or an nth weekday pattern.